-The Fulton County Juvenile Court Probation Division not only provides treatment, rehabilitation and supervision, but also strives to maximize public safety by holding offenders accountable for their behavior using the most current and progressive means possible.
-The division fulfills these goals by addressing multiple causal factors which contribute to wayward youthful behavior.
-By providing maximum community based supervision and through the utilization of services provided by outside counseling agencies and service providers, the division seeks to positively impact not only the child, but the parents, family and entire community.
-Our holistic approach to reducing delinquency focuses on, but is not limited to, educational advocacy, job and employment readiness, addressing mental health concerns and identifying mentors to model appropriate behavior for our children.
+The Fulton County Juvenile Court Probation Services Department not only provides treatment, rehabilitation, and supervision, but also strives to maximize public safety by holding youth accountable for their behavior using the most current and progressive means possible.
+The department fulfills these goals by addressing multiple casual factors which contribute to wayward youthful behavior.
+By providing maximum community-based supervision and through the utilization of services provided by outside counseling agencies and service providers, the department seeks to positively impact not only the youth, but the parents, family and entire community.

 For inquiries regarding Juvenile Court Probation, please contact:

-Diversion is used as a means to address the child’s behavior without exposing them to children who are involved in more severe delinquent activity.
+Diversion is used to address the needs of youth with are deemed to have a low risk to reoffend in the community.
+This offers an opportunity to avoid exposing low level first offenders to other youth who are involved in more severe delinquent activity.
 Research shows that the use of diversion efforts reduces the overall caseload size of the entire division and significantly frees up limited resources and allows for the concentrate efforts to be focused on more chronic or serious juvenile offenders who pose a higher risk of threat to community safety.

-Naturally, the goal of any juvenile probation division should be to develop a model of case assignment and management that enables officers to supervise children in an environment inclusive of critical elements such as relatively small caseloads, qualitative contact standards, and effective community based service options for children and families.
-Our model of assigning all “non-designated felony” offenders based on their geographical place of residence as separated into three regions has been developed to achieve such an environment.
-Children placed on Probation for misdemeanor and felony offenses are assigned to a supervising Community Based Probation Officer based on the Zip Code of the child’s permanent residence.
-Zip codes are categorized by North Region, Central Region and South Region.
+Naturally, the goal of any juvenile probation division should be to develop a model of case assignment and management that enables officers to supervise children in an environment inclusive of critical elements such as relatively small caseloads, qualitative contact standards, and effective community-based service options for children and families.
+Our model of assigning all moderate to low risk level cases and “non-designated felony” cases to community-based supervision units according to the geographical location of their residence.
+These community-based units are separated into three regions Unit 1 serves youth in central Fulton County, Unit 2 serves youth in South Fulton County, and Unit 3 serves youth in North Fulton County.

-The basic premise of the I.M.P.A.C.T unit is to provide a more intensive level of probation monitoring and community based treatment options for children who have been adjudicated for a Designated Felony offense without restrictive custody sentencing.
-This goal is achieved by having officers assigned with smaller caseloads, which in turn allows an enhanced variety of risk control strategies, including increased face-to-face contacts, qualitative meeting standards as opposed to brief sterile quantitative contacts, increased access to electronic monitoring options and higher cost evidence based program options.
-Public safety is paramount for this unit.
+The basic premise of the IMPACT Unit is to provide a more intensive level of probation monitoring and community-based treatment options for youth who have been adjudicated for a Designated Felony offense without restrictive custody sentencing and who are at moderate to high risk for re-offending.
+The goal is achieved by having officers assigned with smaller caseloads, which in turn allows an enhanced variety of risk control strategies, including increased face-to-face contacts, qualitative meeting standards as opposed to brief sterile quantitative contacts, increased access to electronic monitoring options and higher cost evidence-based program options.